ldn-softdev/jtc/User Guide.md

   * `F`: Forward-Stop: behavior of the directive is dependent on spelling:
     * `<>F` - when the directive is reached, the currently walked path is skipped and silently proceeds to the next walk iteration without ending the walk;
-    * `><F` - when the directive is reached, the walk successfully stops for the output processing
+    * `><F` - when the directive is reached, the walk successfully ends for the output processing
   * `u`: user evaluation of the walk-path: the lexeme is the _`shell cli`_ sequence which affects walking: if a returned result of the shell evaluation is `0` (success) then walk continues, otherwise the walk fails; the lexeme is subjected for template interpolation
   * `I`: increment/multiply lexeme; the lexeme let incrementing and/or multiplying the namespace value pointed by the lexeme, e.g.: `<val>I3:2` - a JSON numerical stored in the namespace `val` will be incremented by 3 and then multiplied by 2.
-  * `Z`: saved into a provided namespace a size of a currently walked JSON (recursive and non-recursive notations produces different effects - the former calculates the entire JSON size, while the latter does only the number of children); With the quantifier of `1`
+  * `Z`: saved into a provided namespace a size of a currently walked JSON (recursive and non-recursive notations produces different effects - the former calculates the entire JSON size, while the latter does only the number of children); with the quantifier of `1`
   (i.e., `<StrSize>Z1`) saves into the namespace a size of the currently walked _JSON string_, otherwise (if not a string) `-1`
-  * `W` saves into the provided namespace a currently walked JSON's walk-path as a JSON array (e.g.: `<wp>W`)
+  * `W` saves into the provided namespace a currently walked JSON's walk-path as a _JSON array_ (e.g.: `<wp>W`)

 #### Namespace